Quantum Error Correction for Beginners: Conclusions and future outlook

 \section{Conclusions and future outlook}

-This review has hopefully provided a basic introduction to some of the most important theoretical aspects of quantum error correction and fault-tolerant quantum computation.
+This review has hopefully provided a basic introduction to some of the most important theoretical aspects of QEC and fault-tolerant quantum computation.
 The ultimate goal of this discussion was not to provide a rigorous theoretical framework for QEC and fault-tolerance, but instead attempted to illustrate most of the important rules, results and techniques that have evolved out of this field.
+Hopefully this introduction will serve as a starting point for individuals introducing themselves to this topic.
+For those wishing to continue research into the QEC field, we highly recommend consulting the papers referenced throughout this review and especially Refs.~\cite{G97+,NC00,G00,KLABVZ02,S03+,G09} which provide a more mathematically rigorous review of QEC and fault-tolerance.

 We not only covered the basic aspects of QEC through specific examples, but also we have briefly discussed how physical errors influence quantum computation and how these processes are interpreted within the context of QEC.
 One of the more important aspects of this review is the discussion related to the stabilizer formalism, circuit synthesis and fault-tolerant circuit construction.
 Stabilizers are arguably the most useful theoretical formalism in QEC as once it is sufficiently understood, most of the important properties of error correcting codes can be investigated and understood largely by inspection.